Bruce Minney

 Bruce Minney (October 2, 1928 — August 5, 2013) was an American artist who worked in a variety of media.
 He was a commercial illustrator for over 40 years producing paintings for men’s adventure magazines, paperbacks, and storyboards.
-Later he moved to ceramics and won numerous awards for his efforts.
-His most recent work included collages and paintings.

-Early life and career
+Biography

-As a child, Minney loved to draw and after graduating from Oakland High in 1946, he was accepted by the California School of Arts and Crafts.
+Minney graduated from Oakland High in 1946, he attended the California School of Arts and Crafts.
 After graduation, he married his high school sweetheart, Doris Schulz, and worked as a fireman in nearby Orinda as he tried to launch his art career.

-In 1955, he packed his wife, his four-year-old daughter Carole, and all their belongings into a 1950 Plymouth and drove cross country to New York City.
-Doris got a job in advertising with Doyle, Dane, Bernbach, while Bruce stayed home with his daughter and created samples.
-Eventually, he hooked up with Eddie Balcourt, a well-known artist's representative, and began his career as a professional illustrator.
+In 1955, he moved to New York City.
+Doris got a job in advertising with Doyle, Dane, Bernbach, while Minney stayed home with his daughter and created samples.
+Eventually, he met Eddie Balcourt, an artist's representative, and began his career as a professional illustrator.

-Minney did many credited and uncredited illustrations for Stag, For Men Only, Male, True Action, Man’s World and many other publications of Magazine Management.